-To select the software to install in the file system image, click on Select Products from the toolbox on the left side of the RedHawk Architect main window.
+To select the software to install in the file system image, click on Select Software from the toolbox on the left side of the RedHawk Architect main window.
 This allows you to select software from the following three groups:

-- Red Hat Enterprise Linux packages
+- Base Distribution Linux packages

 - RedHawk Linux operating system

-- NightStar RT tools
+- NightStar tools

 Some initial selections are made for you by default; e.g. the core RedHawk OS.
+These packages appear with a gray check mark and cannot be deselected.